Parent article: The Routing

 There are two approaches to interactively change layers during routing:

-Use the Ctrl+Shift+Scroll shortcut to change layers, and the four shortcuts to cycle through the via size choices.
+Use the Ctrl+Shift+Scroll shortcut to change layers, and the 4 shortcut key to cycle through the via size choices.

 Changing the Via Size Mode While Routing